TomOverland/Burger/README.md

 The app allows the user to enter any burger name to add it to the menu.
 This enters the burger's information into the MySQL database.
 When a burger is created, it is added to the available burger menu, and it's default "devoured" status is set to false.
 When the user clicks the "Devour" button to eat a burger, then it changes the saved "devoured" boolen to false in the database, and the burger is moved to the "devoured" menu.

+## Installation:

+# Step 1 - Clone my repository

+In your command terminal, type the following to clone this repository: "git clo

 ## License:

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)